unageek/inari/src/_docs/intro.md

 The decoration `trv` means that the value of the expression is possibly undefined for a certain subset of the input.
 In this case, division by zero and the square root of a negative number are undefined.
 So the above result implies that the equation has zeros as the solutions, or it does not have solutions in real numbers.

 On the other hand, decorations `com`, `dac` and `def` means that the interval certainly contains the exact value.
-You can find the details of the decoration system in [Formal introduction to interval arithmetic][`crate::_docs::formal_intro`].
+You can find the details of the decoration system in [Formal introduction to interval arithmetic][`formal_intro`].

 Whenever evaluating an expression that contains a function that is not defined for all real numbers, it is recommended to use [`DecInterval`] instead of [`Interval`].